ElenaWilliams/Projects/Statistics/README.md

 ![](tables/table1.png)

-The decoding of the diagnosis abbreviation can be found in the #Introduction.
+The decoding of the diagnosis abbreviation can be found in the #introduction.
 We note that the mean age in the sample is quite high, 49 years old, the majority of patients are causasians and african american.
 Th median pain level is 4.

 ### 2.2.
 Setting hypothesis